-The Mississippi River Power G.S. has a total drainage area of 3012 sq. km. and only influences levels in the bay between Enerdu and this structure.
+The Brian J. Gallagher G.S. has a total drainage area of 3012 sq. km. and only influences levels in the bay between Enerdu G.S. and the intake structure.

-OPERATING PLAN - MISSISSIPPI RIVER POWER G.S.
+OPERATING PLAN - BRIAN J. GALLAGHER G.S.

 Planning Considerations and Operational Constraints - Operational Constraints on this reach include frazil ice in the winter, which is ice formed below the surface of fast flowing super cooled water and normally is created downstream of rapids.